simonesilvestroni/m2m-website/_pages/now.md

 With the follow-up album to [_After 1989_](/work/music/after-1989/) currently in stand-by, I'm slowly working on the structure for the German remix of my song _Skinny Kid_, in collaboration with [Bea Henkel](https://beartemusic.com/the-story/).

-I've recently mixed an album by Ember Rev and the soundtrack for a documentary about cycling.
-Waiting for their releases.
+I've recently mixed an [album by Ember Rev](/blog/mix-ember-rev-reaper-subprojects/) and mastered the soundtrack for a documentary about cycling that's about to be released.

 ## Video games

-I'm a man of nostalgia, fond of quietness and rarefact ambiences, so currently playing [Gris](https://en.wikipedia.org/wiki/Gris) and [Journey](https://en.wikipedia.org/wiki/Journey_(2012_video_game)).
+I'm a man of nostalgia, fond of quietness and rarefact ambiences, so currently playing ~~[Gris](https://en.wikipedia.org/wiki/Gris) and [Journey](https://en.wikipedia.org/wiki/Journey_(2012_video_game))~~ all sorts of retro games, from old Arcade staples (_Scramble_, _Time Pilot_, _Puzzle Bobble_, _Mega Zone_, _Galaga_, _Super Mario_ etc) to a few PlayStation 2 releases from the early 2000s, which include _Jak and Daxter_, _Crash Bandicoot: The Wrath of Cortex_, _Mafia_ and [_Ico_](https://en.wikipedia.org/wiki/Ico).

 ## Reading

 I struggle to focus on one book at a time.
 My Kobo tells me I'm reading something in the range of 18 books.
-Even though I was trying to set my mind on [*Kallocain* by Karin Boye](https://en.wikipedia.org/wiki/Kallocain), it's currenlty on halt.
+I put [*Kallocain* by Karin Boye](https://en.wikipedia.org/wiki/Kallocain) on hold, and switched to _This Is What It Sounds Like_ by Susan Rogers and Ogi ogas.

 ## Online communities

 I've been making fruitful conversations and connections on [Mastodon](https://indieweb.social/@m2m) and [Airwiggles](https://www.airwiggles.com/home).

 {: .notice }
-This is a _now page_, from a brilliant idea by Derek Sivers.
-If you have your own site, [you could make one, too](https://nownownow.com/about).
+This is a _now page_, from an idea by Derek Sivers.
+[You can make one, too](https://nownownow.com/about).